Last updated on November 7, 2024

 Hey again.

-I took the test and it says that I’m in stage 3.8.
-I know that sometimes you can’t notice the growth spurt but I am pretty sure I have grown 2-3 inches a year all the time.
+I took the test, and it said that I was in stage 3.8.
+I know that sometimes you can’t notice the growth spurt, but I am pretty sure I have grown 2-3 inches a year.
 All my friends have shot up to about 4-5 inches in a year or more.
-Also, I have heard that every generation is taller and all of my friends are taller than their fathers and I’m still the same height as mine.
-There have also been cases were boys ages 15-17 have had growth spurts in that age.
-Can I still have a growth spurt even though I have chest and facial hair although I don’t have a lot?
+Also, I have heard that every generation is taller, and all of my friends are taller than their fathers, and I’m still the same height as mine.
+There have also been cases where boys ages 15-17 have had growth spurts in that age.
+Can I still have a growth spurt even though I have chest and facial hair, although I don’t have a lot?
 I compared mine to my father’s and he has a lot more than I do.
 Around this time last year, I had sprained my ankle and had gotten x-rays of my foot and the x-ray had shown that my growth plates are still open, does this mean anything?

 Answer: